psf/requests/docs/user/advanced.rst

 ---------------

-By default Requests bundles a set of root CAs that it trusts, sourced from the Mozilla trust store.
+By default Requests bundles a set of root CAs that it trusts, sourced from the `Mozilla trust store`_.
 However, these are only updated once for each Requests version.
 This means that if you pin a Requests version your certificates can become extremely out of date.